 And sometimes, even more!

 In short, the way that web design and development practices affect your user’s experience is planned for.
-While some parts of site load time will be up to how you manage your site and where it’s hosted, I’ll do what I can to help on the technical side!
+Some parts of site load time will be up to how you manage your site, and where it’s hosted.
+But I’ll do what I can to help on the technical side!

 Another important thing to note here is that I purposely avoid the use of DIY, or drag-and-drop web builders for WordPress.
 These often create several performance issues, and lots of coding mistakes.
 To compensate for the CMS learning curve issue, other methods can be used in the back end of WordPress to make it easier to use.
-If you feel you need extra ‘dummy proofing’ on your site’s back end, we can discuss options for it during your estimating phases.
+If you feel you need extra ‘dummy proofing’ on your site’s back end, let me know.
+We can discuss options for it during your estimate.

 4) Mobile responsiveness and mobile website development